 The Economics Department offers a variety of courses in micro and macroeconomics, statistics, economic policy, econometrics, and more.

 Experiences outside the classroom help you put your knowledge of economics to work.
-Campus resources enable you to find a career path matching your interests, identify internships, and strengthen your resume and interviewing skills.
+Scholarship awards and other campus resources enable you to find a career path matching your interests, identify internships, and strengthen your resume and interviewing skills.

 Internships with government agencies, businesses, and other organizations are plentiful in the Baltimore-DC area and provide experience in both policy-oriented and market-oriented research.
 Academic research is best experienced via departmental honors or independent study.